paezha/paezha.github.io/applied_spatial_statistics/35-Activity-Spatially-Continuous-Data-III.md

 **NOTE**: Activities include technical "how to" tasks/questions.
 Usually, these ask you to organize data, create a plot, and so on in support of analysis and interpretation.
 These tasks are indicated by a star (*).

-1.* Obtain and plot the empirical semivariogram for the head in the Walker Lake dataset.
+1. (*)Obtain and plot the empirical semivariogram for the head in the Walker Lake dataset.

-2.* Estimate a trend surface of your choice, and obtain and plot an empirical semivariogram using the residuals.
+2. (*)Estimate a trend surface of your choice, and obtain and plot an empirical semivariogram using the residuals.
 How would you interpret this semivariogram?

-3.* Estimate and plot a theoretical semivariogram model for the residual variogram.
+3. (*)Estimate and plot a theoretical semivariogram model for the residual variogram.

 4. What is your interpretation of the semivariograms above?